Easy Kit Kat Fudge Recipe (No Bake!)

 - Line an 8×8 dish with parchment paper

-- In a saucepan melt condensed milk and chocolate chips over medium heat stirring constantly until smooth14 oz can sweetened condensed milk,2 cups semi sweet chocolate chips
+- In a saucepan melt condensed milk and chocolate chips over medium heat stirring constantly until smooth

 - Pour half of the mixture into the lined dish